cgreenwaldt/CyberSecurity_Chad/hw_11/SubmissionFile.md

 1. Break down the Snort Rule header and explain what is happening.

-   Answer: Apply this rule to all TCP packets to any IP address from ports 5800 to 5820 going to the home network with a message ET SCAN Potential VNC Scan 5800-5820.
+   Answer: Apply this rule to all TCP packets from any external network from any port going to the home network to ports 5800-5820 with a message ET SCAN Potential VNC Scan 5800-5820.

 2. What stage of the Cyber Kill Chain does this alert violate?

-   Answer: Reconnaisance attackers probing for weakness and gathering intel.
+   Answer: Reconnaisance attackers probing for possible VNC connection.

 3. What kind of attack is indicated?

-   Answer: Port mapping
+   Answer:  Command and control of system via injecting code into the VNC connection.

 Snort Rule #2